ministryofjustice/security-guidance/docs/glossary.md

 -   **Operational Security Team \(OST\)**

-    Deprecated name for the Security Team within the MoJ.
+    Deprecated name for the Security Team within the .
 The Security Team help protect against cyber attacks, and help manage [incidents](#incident).
 Sometimes referred to as the [Blue Team](#blue-team).
-They can be contacted through email: [security@justice.gov.uk](mailto:security@justice.gov.uk).
+They can be contacted through email: .

 <a name="out-of-band-check"></a>